FontJordi/meteo/README.md

 ## Description

 ### Objective
-This project will show current and historical from towns in Catalonia.
+This project will show current and historical data from towns in Catalonia.
+I approached the project more from a learning experience, rather than a practical one

 ### Dataset